 You may also consider asking that the concerns you have about your child’s academic progress be discussed at the school's next local screening meeting.
 At this meeting, you and the other members of the local screening committee will decide if further evaluation for your child is warranted.

-At both meetings, it is important to discuss the possible reasons for your child's current struggles in helping to determine the next course of action.
+At both meetings, it is important to discuss the possible reasons for your child's current struggles to help determine the next course of action.
 For example, perhaps your child was able to compensate for his disability before, but now that he is getting older and the schoolwork is getting more challenging, his ability to compensate is being strained and the achievement gap between your child and his peers is widening.
 His apparent regression may also be signs of stress from knowing that he is falling further behind.
 It is imperative that the emotional component of your child's educational experience be addressed.

 - Advocacy in Action: You Can Advocate for Your Child!